thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 Every component has their own `this.state` object which is just a plain, old JavaScript object.
 And because the key-value pairs inside `this.state` are mutable, they're the perfect location for storing data that changes over time.
 Remember to always use the `this.setState()` function to merge `nextState` into `this.state` because, after the merge, the component is automatically re-rendered.

-## How are props and state used together?
+## Why are props and state important?

 React invokes a component's `render()` function whenever it's mounted or its state is updated.
 Using one-way data binding, a component's props, state, and presentation logic are combined into a user interface.
 It may help to think of the data inside of `this.props` and `this.state` as implicit inputs to the `render()` function.